 Figure 3.1 One-Stop Counter Flow Chart

-ORRECTIONTOURVEY
+CORRECTION TO SURVEY

 Taipei City Government’s reform of the construction permit application process, effective from March 10, 2015, divides the application process into four procedures, respectively, “Obtaining Basic Information”, “Application for Construction Permit and Review of Design for Water Supply”, “Commencement of Construction” and “Obtaining Occupancy Permit, Water Supply, and Registration of Title”.
 Applicants may download Self Checklists of application documents for each procedure (OSC1, OSC2, OSC3, and OSC4) from the website of the Taipei City Government One-Stop Counter for Building Permits and submit them sequentially to the Counter.
 (Website: http://dba.gov.taipei/np.asp?ctNode=68796&mp=118021)